Islam in Canada: Identity and beliefs

-Opinion of Muslims
+Opinion held by Muslims

 In a 2016 Environics poll, 83% of Muslims were "very proud" to be Canadian, compared with 73% of non-Muslim Canadians who said the same thing.
 Canadian Muslims reported "Canada's freedom and democracy" as the greatest source of pride, and "multiculturalism and diversity" as the second greatest.
 94% of Canadian Muslims reported a "strong" or "very strong" sense of belonging to Canada.
 78% of Canadian Muslims attend mosque at least once a week.
 73% of women wear some sort of head-covering in public (58% wear the hijab, 13% wear the chador and 2% wear the niqab).
 Both pride in being Canadian and having a strong sense of belonging had increased in Canadian Muslims as compared to a 2006 survey.
 Mosque attendance and wearing a head covering in public had also increased since the 2006 survey.